-Candidates should arrive no more than 30 minutes before the start of the registration period specified in their RN OSCE candidate confirmation letter.
+Candidates should arrive no more than 30 minutes before the start of the registration period specified in their midwifery OSCE Candidate Confirmation letter.

 Candidates must not wander around the examination building.
 On arrival, candidates will see the registration desk or be greeted by an Ahpra Invigilator and must remain on the ground floor near the location of the registration desk.